 She may, too, have been deeply verbally hostile, expressing hatred and issuing threats.
 We may have often been told we were not wanted and that she might well abandon us.
 It may well have felt like living in an emotional prison.

-The effects of such a childhood can be devastating ; we can grow up feeling fragmented, confused and, later, develop symptoms of psychological ill-health ourselves, such as impulsiveness, being full of rage and hostility, being sometimes prone to violence, depression and deep anxiety.
+The effects of mothers with borderline personality disorder on their offspring can be quite devastating ; we can grow up feeling fragmented, confused and, later, develop symptoms of psychological ill health ourselves, such as impulsiveness, being full of rage and hostility, being sometimes prone to violence, depression and deep anxiety.

 We may become in danger of tipping over into psychosis under stress ( particularly in response to rejection and abandonment).
 We may, too, develop addictions as short term coping mechanisms to deal with our psychological pain.
 In short, we become at risk of developing borderline personality disorder ourselves.